2024 Solar Incentives Guide for Burnsville, MN - Tax Credits & Rebates

 How can I find out if I qualify for different solar incentives?

-While we recommend talking to your local solar installer and/or tax professional to best understand what solar incentives apply to you, many incentives can be claimed on a second home, so long as that home is in the United States and owned by you.
-There may be additional incentives available specifically for commercial properties, depending on the specifics.
+While we recommend speaking with your local solar installer and/or tax professional to best understand what solar incentives apply to you, many incentives can be claimed on a second home, provided that it is in the United States and owned by you.
+There may be other incentives available specifically for commercial properties, depending on the specifics.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.